salsa-rs/salsa/book/src/tutorial/db.md

 {{#include ../../../calc-example/calc/src/db.rs:PushLogImpl}}
 ```

-We also add some additional method to the `Database` that can only be used by tests:
+We also add some additional methods to the `Database` that can only be used by tests:

 ```rust
 {{#include ../../../calc-example/calc/src/db.rs:LoggingSupportCode}}